AssistPlant Back to Care Tips

 Lithops are fascinating succulents native to South Africa that have evolved to mimic stones as camouflage from grazing animals.
 These tiny plants, typically 1-2 inches (2.5-5 cm) wide, consist of two fused leaves with a slit between them.
 They have very specific watering needs and are best for experienced succulent keepers.

-Hard Care
+Expert Care

 Perennial